-[5] The Board reduces the assessment to \$37,740,000.
-Legislative Authority, Requirements and Considerations: Page 3 of 6 CARB 70549P-2013 The Composite Assessment Review Board (CARB) derives its authority from the Municipal Government Act (MGA) RSA 2000 Section 460.1: (2) Subject to section 460(11), a composite assessment review board has jurisdiction to hear complaints about any matter referred to in section 460(5) that is shown on an assessment notice for property other than property described in subsection (1)(a).
+Legislative Authority, Requirements and Considerations: The Composite Assessment Review Board (CARB) derives its authority from the Municipal Government Act (MGA) RSA 2000 Section 460.1: (2) Subject to section 460(11), a composite assessment review board has jurisdiction to hear complaints about any matter referred to in section 460(5) that is shown on an assessment notice for property other than property described in subsection (1)(a).
 For the purposes of this hearing, the CARB will consider MGA Section 293(1) In preparing an assessment, the assessor must, in a fair and equitable manner, - (a) apply the valuation and other standards set out in the regulations, and - (b) follow the procedures set out in the regulations.
 Matters Relating to Assessment and Taxation Regulation (MRAT) is the regulation referred to in MGA Section 293(1)(b).
-The CARB decision will be guided by MRAT Section 2, which states that An assessment of property based on market value - (a) must be prepared using mass appraisal, - (b) must be an estimate of the value of the fee simple estate in the property, and - (c) must reflect typical market conditions for properties similar to that property. and MRAT Section 4(1), which states that The valuation standard for a parcel of land is - (a) market value, or - (b) if the parcel is used for farming operations, agricultural use value.
+The CARB decision will be guided by MRAT Section 2, which states that An assessment of property based on market value (a) must be prepared using mass appraisal, - (b) must be an estimate of the value of the fee simple estate in the property, and - (c) must reflect typical market conditions for properties similar to that property. and MRAT Section 4(1), which states that The valuation standard for a parcel of land is (a) market value, or (b) if the parcel is used for farming operations, agricultural use value.
 Position of the Parties Complainant's Position:

-[6] G. Worsley and W. Van Bruggen (MNP) argued that the subject assessment is too high and can be reduced in one of two ways: by reducing the rent rates from \$16.00/sf to \$14.00/sf or by increasing the Cap rate from 6.75% to 7.5%.
-[7] To support an increase in rent rates, the Complainant presented MNP's SE Lease Analysis.
-(C1p19).
-The study consisted of 32 leases of various sizes and terms ranging from two to 10 years.
+[7] W. Van Bruggen (MNP) argued that the subject assessment is too high and can be reduced in one of two ways: by reducing the rent rates from \$16.00/sf to \$14.00/sf or by increasing the Cap rate from 6.75% to 7.5%.
+[8] To support an increase in rent rates, the Complainant presented MNP's SE Lease Analysis.
+(C1p20).
+The study consisted of 32 leases of various sizes and terms ranging from 3.5 to 10 years.
 The median rent rate was \$15.00/sf and the weighted mean was \$14.03/sf.
-[8] The Complainant explained that MNP had created the study by removing Midpark leases from the list of SE leases as the weighted average for the Midpark properties was \$16.45/sf for the Midpark office properties and \$14.06/sf for the remaining SE office properties.
-(C1p18) The Complainant argued that the separate treatment of Quarry Park offices provided a precedent for calculating Midpark offices separately from the remaining SE offices.
+[9] The Complainant explained that MNP had created the study by removing Midpark leases from the list of SE leases as the weighted average for the Midpark properties was \$16.45/sf for the Midpark office properties and \$14.06/sf for the remaining SE office properties.
+(C1p19) The Complainant argued that the separate treatment of Quarry Park offices provided a precedent for calculating Midpark offices separately from the remaining SE offices.
 MNP had also removed any leases from the City study that were related to step-ups and lease extensions.
-[9] The MNP Lease Analysis from the subject property indicated that the weighted average for leases in that property was \$14.12/sf.
-(C1p18) [10] The Complainant also provided a capitalization rate study using the income parameters for July 1, 2013 for all the sales since July 1, 2012.
+[10] The Complainant also provided a capitalization rate study using the income parameters for July 1, 2013 for all the sales since July 1, 2012.
 The resulting derived Cap rate was 7.59%.
 The Complainant asked for a 6.75% Cap rate.
-(C1p25) Sec.
-12 [11] The disclosure package included information and documentation to support the inclusion and exclusion of all lease and sale data, as well as photographs of the properties included.
+(C1p24) [11] The disclosure package included information and documentation to support the inclusion and exclusion of all lease and sale data, as well as photographs of the properties included.
 Respondent's Position: